aymantaleb/paint-tool/README.md

 ## Python Paint Tool Created by: Ayman Taleb 2018

 This is a painting app like MS Paint made with turtles.
 I made it for my final in my first CS class.
 You can only draw one line.
 I plan on improving it.

+Here is the main window:
 ![Main Window](mainWindow.png)
+The colors at the top are used to change the colors of the paint tool.
+The up and down arrows are used to resize the tool.

 ## Installation